-Family Dynamics Resource Center Will Host Camp HOPE Shasta in 2017
+Family Dynamics Resource Center Hosts Camp HOPE Shasta

 This summer Shasta County youth (ages 7 to 17) will travel to Mt.
 Hermon’s Kidder Creek Ranch Camp in Siskiyou County.
 This camp is part of Camp HOPE America, which is the first nationwide camping and mentoring initiative in the United States to focus on children exposed to domestic violence.
 Through Family Dynamics, Shasta County youth will join more than 1,500 children from across the country as Camp HOPE America has expanded to 14 states.
 Camp HOPE America grew out of the vision and work of the San Diego Family Justice Center, the Family Justice Center Alliance (www.familyjusticecenter.com), and Alliance for HOPE International (www.allianceforhope.com).
 The vision for Camp HOPE America is to break the generational cycle of family violence by offering healing and hope to children who have witnessed family violence.
 Camp HOPE provides weeklong camping experiences for children at no cost to them or their families.
-As Karianne Johansen, Camp HOPE America’s Director, has said “Camp HOPE is about giving children their childhood back.”
+As Karianne Johansen, Camp HOPE America’s founding Director, has said: “Camp HOPE America is about giving children their childhood back.”

 Alliance for HOPE International President and Camp HOPE America Founder Casey Gwinn believes, “We can love these children at 10 and change their destinies, or lock them up at 17 and say we are tough on crime,” said Gwinn.
 “I am excited about this partnership with Family Dynamics.
 We have a strong history with Shasta County youth and look forward to our continued involvement in their lives,” said Gwinn.